 The firm has handled catastrophic products liability actions, directors and officers liability matters, insurance disputes (primary, liability, property,excess, reinsurance and D&O), intellectual property litigation, commercial contracts and business litigation, among other types of legal assignments, from clients in Asia.
 The firm is available to handle most types of commercial and insurance litigation and transactions for its Asian clients.
 These matters would include environmental, maritime and employment problems or inquiries.

-Mr. Hemingway and Mr. Savaiano have provided educational programs concerning the US legal system and liability exposures for the firm's Asian clients.
-They remain available for such seminars and conferences and are planning an upcoming "Doing Business in the United States" educational tour of Southeast Asia.
+Mr. Hemingway has provided educational programs concerning the US legal system and liability exposures for the firm's Asian clients.
+He remains available for such seminars and conferences and is planning an upcoming "Doing Business in the United States" educational tour of Southeast Asia.
 Additionally, the firm is planning on publishing a products liability newsletter for its clients in Asia in the near future.